tidyblocks/jeff/README.md

 and clicking on the other connection point.
 Clicking on a connection point that already has a connection selects that end of the connection;
 dropping that end on empty space breaks the connection.

+## Use Cases

+1.  *User opens web page containing a Jeff application.*
+    User sees a rectangular workspace with:

+    1. A vertical column on the left side containing icons for blocksets.
+    1. An empty area for building stacks.
+    1. A trash bin in the lower right of the empty area for disposing of blocks.

+    There will usually be other items on the page, such as an area for displaying output and buttons for loading, saving, and running, but they are not Jeff's responsibility.

+1.  *User adds the first block to the workspace.*
+    1. User clicks on a blockset in the block palette.
+    1. Palette displays the blocks in that blockset.
+    1. User clicks and holds on a block from that blockset.
+    1. Jeff creates a new block of that type.
+    1. User moves the pointer into the construction area.
+    1. The new block follows the pointer.
+    1. User releases the pointer.
+    1. The new block is dropped in its last location.

+1.  *User adds a second block to the workspace to create a stack.*
+    1. User creates a new block (as above).
+        This block is *not* a top block or a nesting block.
+    1. User moves the pointer near the bottom of the existing block (which is *not* a bottom block or a nesting block).
+    1. Jeff highlight the lower edge of the existing block and the upper edge of the new block to show that they can be joined.
+    1. User releases the pointer.
+    1. Jeff clicks the two blocks together to create a stack.

+1.  *User moves a stack.*
+    1. User clicks and holds the top block of a stack.
+    1. Jeff highlights the whole stack.
+    1. User moves the pointer.
+    1. Jeff moves the entire stack to follow the pointer.
+    1. User releases the pointer.
+    1. Jeff drops the stack in the pointer's last location.

+1.  *User breaks a stack.*
+    1. User clicks and holds any block in the stack except the top one.
+    1. Jeff highlights that block and all the blocks below it.
+    1. User moves the pointer.
+    1. Jeff moves the portion of the stack consisting of the selected block and the blocks below it.
+    1. User releases the pointer.
+    1. Jeff drops the new stack in the pointer's last location.
+    1. Note: the user may also drag the stack close to an existing stack, in which case the two stacks are joined when the moving stack is dropped.

+1.  *User inserts a block into a stack.*
+    1. User creates a new block (as above) or selects an existing stack (as above).
+        The block or stack is connectable on its top and bottom edges.
+    1. User moves the pointer over the join between two blocks in an existing stack.
+    1. Jeff highlights the join to show where the block or stack being moved can be inserted.
+    1. User releases the pointer.
+    1. Jeff inserts the block or stack in the indicated location.

+1.  *User deletes a stack.*
+    1. User clicks and holds a block (either on its own or in a stack).
+    1. User moves the pointer to the trash can.
+    1. Jeff moves the block or stack to the trash and removes it from the workspace.

+1.  *User nests a block.*
+    1. User creates or selects a nesting block.
+    1. User moves the pointer to an empty hole in an existing block.
+    1. User releases the pointer.
+    1. Jeff inserts the nesting block in the hole and resizes the containing block as needed.

+1.  *User edits a block.*
+    1. User selects a widget in an existing block.
+    1. If the widget is a text entry widget, Jeff sets the text edit focus.
+    1. If the widget is a pulldown, Jeff shows the options.
+    1. If the widget is a checkbox, Jeff toggles its state.